BarbyKelly/quizproject/README.md

 ### Existing Features

 - Background image of Estonian national flower, cornflower
-- Estonia Quiz instructions
-- Start Quiz button
+- Start Estonia Quiz button
+- Correct answer option turns green, and incorrect options turn red, when any of the options is chosen as an answer
-- Next button
+- Next button appears when the first question has been answered, if correct or incorrect
-- Restart Quiz button
+- Restart Quiz button shows up when all 10 questions have been answered
 - Ten questions
-- How many questions answered indicator
 - Footer with copyright sign
-- Favicon
+- Favicon icon
+- Restart button will start the game again, with the same questions shuffled
+- All of the buttons are working

 ### Future Features

+- Estonia Quiz instructions
+- Clear indicator of which option was correct, and which option was chosen by the player
+- How many questions answered indicator
+- Player can choose if they want to play 3, 5 or 10 question game
 - Add variations of the quiz eg wildlife, culture, music, authors, movies, national symbols and so on.
 - Add difficulty levels: easy, medium, difficult (credit: difficulty levels were suggested by developer's older child)
 - Add language Buttons on top, to be able to do the quiz in different languages:
   - English
   - Eesti (Estonian)
 - Add "Extra" button to the website, which would bring visitors to an area with links and images to find out more about Estonia
 - Add code to make images pop up when visitor has made their choice.
 Image of the correct answer (eg picture of lynx)

-- Get all buttons to work in different browsers/ports

-- STyle Instructions area

 [Back to top](#contents)